 - Doesn’t remove any steel, which is necessary to fix a knife edge

-- Different knives have different needs.
+- Japanese knives have different needs to German knives.
 You need to learn the various angles required to improve your specific blade before you get to work with your honing rod

 5. The Differences Between Sharpening a Knife vs Honing a Knife

 You should sharpen your kitchen knife once every 2 - 3 months, you hone your blade once a week or every time you prepare a meal.
 Sharpening a knife grinds away steel from the blade’s cutting edge, but honing shapes an already sharp blade.
 Where sharpening fixes a dull blade, honing can not.